yosuke-furukawa/tower-of-babel/exercises/block_scope/problem.md

   var|let|const c = 4;
   console.log(c);  // 4

-  // This variable `b` should only be valid in this block. var|let|const b = 8;
+  // This variable `b` should only be valid in this block and should not be reassignable. var|let|const b = 8;
   console.log(b); // 8
 }